fiyazbinhasan/TagHelperComponentSample/README.md

 }
 ```

 * `ProcessAsync()` checks equality for the `TagName` with the `address` element.
-It also make sure to inject `HTML` markups to `<address>` elements with an attribute of `printable`.
+If matched, it inject `HTML` markups to `<address>` elements with an attribute of `printable`.

+### Managing components with `ITagHelperComponentManager`

-You can register the `AddressTagHelperComponent` like the other ones.
+You can register the `AddressTagHelperComponent` with the DI system like the other ones.
 However, you can also initialize and add the component directly from the `Razor` markup. `ITagHelperComponentManager` is used to add/remove tag helper components from the application.
 Following demostrates such example,

 *Contact.cshtml*